VirtualMetric/virtualmetric-docs/docs/usr/tables/pem.md

 :::note
 * Bu formatın tarifi?
 * Kullanım şekli?
-* Bu formatın kullanıldığı source dosya hangisi?
+* Ayar olarak kullanıldığı source dosya hangisi?
 :::

 A **PEM** (Privacy Enhanced Mail) file is a container format often used to store cryptographic keys, certificates, and other data.
 It is a Base64-encoded file that starts with a header and ends with a footer, such as: